memfault/interrupt/_drafts/best-of-binutils.md

 #### Inspecting Stack Usage

-Above we saw one of the biggest functions in the zephyr elf we were looking at was `z_printk`
+Above we saw one of the biggest functions in the Zephyr ELF we were looking at was `z_printk`

 ```bash